LPCIC/elpi/ELPI.md

 ## Non logical features

-- The cut operator `!` is present, and does not work on nested disjunctions.
+- The cut operator `!` is present, and does not work on nested disjunctions (`;` is not primitive).

 - A built-in lets one collect data across search.
 The primitives are `new_safe S`, `stash S T`, `open_safe S TL`.
   Note that `T` has to be ground and closed.
 Safes are not effected by backtracking.
 They can be used to log a computation / a list of failures.
-  They are used, for example, in `elpi_typechecker.elpi` to log errors.
+  They are used, for example, in `elpi-checker.elpi` to log errors.

 ## Typechecking

 Typing plays *no role at runtime*.
 This differs from standard λProlog.
 This also means that type annotations are totally optional.
-Still, they greatly help `elpi_typechecker.elpi` to give reasonable errors.
+Still, they greatly help `elpi-checker.elpi` to give reasonable errors.
-Notes about `elpi_typechecker.elpi`:
+Notes about `elpi-checker.elpi`:
 - Inference of polymorphic predicates is not performed.
 - `type foo list A -> prop` can be used to declare a polymorphic `foo`.
 - `any` means any type.